microsoft/CameraTraps/README.md

 # Overview

-This repo contains the tools for training, running, and evaluating detectors and classifiers for images collected from motion-triggered camera traps.
+This repo contains the tools for training, running, and evaluating detectors and classifiers for images collected from motion-triggered wildlife cameras.
 The core functionality provided is:

+- Training and running models, particularly [MegaDetector](megadetector.md), an object detection model that does a pretty good job finding animals, people, and vehicles (and therefore is pretty good at finding empty images) in a variety of terrestrial ecosystems
 - Data parsing from frequently-used camera trap metadata formats into a common format
-- Training and evaluation of detectors, particularly [MegaDetector](megadetector.md), an object detection model that does a pretty good job finding animals, people, and vehicles (and therefore is pretty good at finding empty images) in a variety of terrestrial ecosystems
 - A [batch processing API](https://github.com/microsoft/CameraTraps/tree/main/api/batch_processing) that runs MegaDetector on large image collections, to accelerate population surveys
 - A [real-time API](https://github.com/microsoft/CameraTraps/tree/main/api/synchronous) that runs MegaDetector (and some species classifiers) synchronously, primarily to support anti-poaching scenarios (e.g. see this [blog post](https://customers.microsoft.com/en-us/story/1384184517929343083-wildlife-protection-solutions-nonprofit-ai-for-earth) describing how this API supports [Wildlife Protection Solutions](https://wildlifeprotectionsolutions.org/))
-- Training and evaluation of species-level classifiers for specific data sets
-- Miscellaneous useful tools for manipulating camera trap data
-- Research experiments we're doing around camera trap data (i.e., some directories are highly experimental and you should take them with a grain of salt)

-This repo is maintained by folks at [Ecologize](http://ecologize.org/) and folks in the [Microsoft AI for Earth](http://aka.ms/aiforearth) program who like looking at pictures of animals.
+This repo is maintained by folks at [Ecologize](http://ecologize.org/) who like looking at pictures of animals.
 We want to support conservation, of course, but we also really like looking at pictures of animals.

 # What's MegaDetector all about?